Adults Learning for Life

 The learning materials will be related to cognitive, social and cultural factors from time to time, and will introduce New Zealand material that influences areas within lifelong learning where social inequalities are most prevalent.
 Students are encouraged to think critically about governmental and organisational policies and to consider carefully the implications, if any, of these both for their own personal development and for adult learning policy in New Zealand and around the world.

-Online class participation is highly desirable and encouraged.
-A key intent of the paper is that active participation by students will contribute to the establishment of a learning community for its duration.
-It is critical that students read the materials relevant to each topic, get involved in discussion and present ideas (individually or as part of a group) to stimulate discussion and debate.
-While the lecturer will steer the paper in terms of presenting new topics, students will be encouraged to be semi-autonomous and self-directed in their studies.
-All communication will occur via Moodle and Zoom.
+Class participation is highly encouraged.
+This course intends that active participation by students will contribute to the establishment of a learning community for the duration of the course.
+This means in practice that you read the materials for each topic, get involved in discussion and present ideas (individually or as part of a group) to stimulate debate.
+While your lecturer will steer the course in terms of presenting new topics, you will be encouraged to be semi-autonomous and self-directed in your studies.
+In addition to classroom contact some communication will occur via Moodle.

 Programme & Format